Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 The cost of bus transportation between cities in Myanmar is on average around $10 to $30.

 - Yangon to Hpa An – 6 hours

 - Inle Lake to Hpa An– 14 hours

 - Bagan to Hpa An – 13 hours

-To check timetables, prices and to book online in advance, use the search form below:
+To check timetables, prices and to book online in advance, head to the 12Go Asia website.

 BEST MYANMAR TOURS

 Bagan Guide: 5 Things To Do In Bagan